rstebbing/subdivision/README.md

 To build the test under [cpp/doosabin](cpp/doosabin):

-1. Run cmake with an out of source build.
+1. Run CMake with an out of source build.
 2. Set `EIGEN_INCLUDE_DIR` to the full path up to and including eigen3/.
 3. Set `COMMON_CPP_INCLUDE_DIR` to the full path to [rstebbing/common/cpp](https://github.com/rstebbing/common/tree/master/cpp).
 (Add `-std=c++11` to `CMAKE_CXX_FLAGS` if compiling with gcc.)